 With the vast array of collaboration services available, UCaaS provides multi-site companies with many options to enhance business communications.
 These include:

 - Video conferencing to connect remote workers and off-site teams

 - Instant messaging for real-time communication

 - Communications platform as a service (CPaaS) for real-time cloud-based communications

 - Customer relationship management (CRM) to analyze data and improve customer interactions

 - Contact center features that allow users to request assistance through chat, messaging, email, etc.

 As organizations migrate away from long-standing legacy systems, these features help to provide business agility and real-time functionality across multiple sites.

 To ensure critical communication with customers and employees, you must decide whether to move to on-premise remote functionality or UCaaS.

 The real question is, how easily and cost-effectively can your current system enable you to deploy remote workers?
-If the answer is within your current budget and with your existing resources, you can maintain mission-critical business practices; then your on-premise system will suffice.
-If your employees, and most importantly, your customers suffer because of the inability to communicate within your current platform, UCaaS is the option for your business.
+If the answer is within your current budget and within your existing resources, you can maintain mission-critical business practices with an on-premise solution.
+If your employees, and most importantly, your customers suffer because of the inability to communicate within your current platform, UCaaS is the best option for your business.